Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tweed Heads has 152 active public transport stops.
-All are bus stops serviced by 65 routes.
-These provide a total of 2,351 weekly passenger trips.
+These are served by buses on 65 different routes.
+Weekly, these routes provide a total of 2,351 passenger trips.

 Frequently Asked Questions - Transport